They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 8. Information is undeniable

-Students cannot distinguish the judgment of the author of the text from the judgment he quotes.
-In their opinion, if the author quotes some material, it means that he agrees with it.
-This is not always the case, because there is a process of creating material: discovery, verification, development of an idea, conclusion, discussion - and in each part the author's thought can undergo changes.
-When explained to the students, it blew their brains.
-They are accustomed to one, "textbook" presentation of the material - when there is one single unit of information, it is undeniable and should be memorized.
+Students cannot distinguish the judgment of the author of the text from the judgments that he quotes.
+In their opinion, if an author quotes some material, this means that he agrees with it.
+This is not always the case, because there is a process of creating material: discovery, verification, development of ideas, conclusion, discussions - and in each part the author’s thought can undergo changes.
+When it was explained to the students, it blew their minds.
+They are accustomed to one, “textbook” presentation of the material - when there is one single unit of information, it is indisputable and should be memorized.

 On the subject: 'So delirious food that he did not understand where I was going': almost half of college students in the US are starving